bluescan/tacentview/docs/cli.md

 ; A directory to process.
 MoreImages/
 ```
-The _--paramsGIF_ is optional and specifies any non-default parameters for creating the GIFs.
+The _- -paramsGIF_ is optional and specifies any non-default parameters for creating the GIFs.
 In this case an 8-bit palette is used, the _wu_ algorithm is used for colour quantization, and the transparency threshold is 120.
 The -1 means don't override any frame durations from the input files (if they are animated).

 **Example 4 - Resize Images Preserving Aspect**
 ```
 tacentview.exe -cw . --op resize[1920,-1] -o jpg
 ```
 Resizes all images in the current directory and saves them as JPG files.
 The JPG images will be 1920 pixels wide.
 The -1 for height means compute the height so that the original aspect ratio is preserved.
-The -w means overwrite existing files that may be present.
+The -w (- -overwrite) means overwrite existing files that may be present.
 Use with caution.
 There are more arguments to resize that allow setting filters and edge modes that are not shown here.

 **Example 4 - Resize Followed by Rotation**
 ```
 tacentview.exe -ca --op resize[1920,-1] --op rotate[5] --paramsTGA 24 rle
 ```
 Resizes and then applies a 5-degree anti-clockwise rotation to all images in the current directory.
 Saves them as TGA files.
-The -a (--autoname) flag means if the output file exists the output file name will be modified so the existing file is not overwritten.
+The -a (- -autoname) flag means if the output file exists the output file name will be modified so the existing file is not overwritten.
 The TGA params force a 24-bit run-length-encoded TGA to be written.

 ---
 ## Usage
-This is a printout of the CLI usage instructions (--help) built into tacentview.exe.
+This is a printout of the CLI usage instructions (- -help) built into tacentview.exe.

 ```
 Tacent View 1.0.40 in CLI Mode.
 Use --help for details.